 First, you can use a series of metrics with positive and negative factors to build a picture of the overall result.
 For example, in the image below each metric is a factor in calculating the total number of tickets.

 If you do not have a series of positive and negative metrics, you can break one metric down by elements of an attribute, such as time periods.
 The waterfall chart is best for comparing time period on time period results rather than trends over time.
-For information on charts comparing trends over time, see Comparing trends over time.
+For more information, see Comparing trends over time.

 - In X axis and Y axis you can edit axes title, style, and visibility.